 Intermittent fasting, especially the 16/8 approach, is completely safe and beneficial.
 Contrary to common belief, moderate calorie restriction is a healthy practice that improves your metabolic health.

 However, if you’re using it to get into ketosis, it might not be enough to get you there.
-If your goal of fasting is to enter ketosis, you also need to follow a ketogenic diet.
+If your fasting goal is to enter ketosis, you also need to follow a keto diet.

-Intermittent Fasting is safe and a powerful tool for improving your health.
+Intermittent fasting is a safe and powerful tool for improving your health.
+To recap:

-- The 16/8 intermittent fasting approach means you fast for 16 hours and eat only in an 8 hour window.
+- The 16/8 intermittent fasting approach means you fast for 16 hours and eat only in an eight-hour window.

-- Fasting triggers autophagy, which is needed for a healthy metabolism.
+- Fasting triggers autophagy, which is needed for healthy metabolism.

-- Fasting also has plenty of research-backed health benefits including better brain function, lower blood sugar levels, and lower inflammation.
+- IF has plenty of research-backed health benefits including better brain function, lower blood sugar levels, and lower inflammation.

 - Fasting can be a great way to get into ketosis, but it’s not the only way.

-- If you want to use fasting for ketosis, it’s ideal if you do it while following a ketogenic diet.
+- If you want to use fasting for ketosis, it’s ideal if you do it while following a keto diet.